-noun: Understanding the impact of your food choices on
+noun: Food Literacy is understanding the impact of your

 Our food system is linked to a host of problems: obesity, climate